Costa Adeje, Tenerife (ES)

-Fishing in Tenerife is usually done from an anchored boat, but sometimes whilst drifting.
-Fishing in Tenerife is characterized as having a variety of very different species: the most common species are the sargo, serranos and sama. and in deeper water you can capture larger predators such as grouper or Atlantic wreckfish.
+The waters around Tenerife feature a wide variety of game fish: the most common species are the sargo, serranos and sama. and in deeper water you can capture larger predators such as grouper or Atlantic wreckfish.

-Coastal trolling is also popular, where you can use artificial lures to fish bonitos (sierra), barracuda, bluefish (smelt) and wahoo.
+With light tackle and artificial lures you can enjoy Tenerife fishing catching bonitos or sierra as they use to call them here, barracuda, bluefish and wahoo.
 In greater depths and with natural bait you can also capture good examples of sama, dentex and amberjack.

-Deep sea fishing in Tenerife is most beneficial during the summer months, when you can catch blue marlin, white marlin and various types of tuna, as well as dolphinfish and wahoo.
+Deep sea fishing in Tenerife is most beneficial during the summer months, when you can catch blue marlin, white marlin and various types of tuna, as well as dolphinfish and wahoo using heavy tackle (50lb and 80lb gear).

-Fishing in Tenerife is also very effective when using the art of jigging.
-On rocky seabeds you can use fall jigs at depths of 70m to 150m to find the great amberjacks, samas, dentex and grouper.
+Jigging is another interesting technique to go Fishing in Tenerife.
+On rocky seabeds you can use long blade jigs or inchiku in depths of 70m to 150m to target the great amberjacks, samas, dentex and grouper.
 With smaller lures, you can also catch snapper, barracuda and sierra, amongst others.
 There are also very interesting areas in Los Gigantes on the west of the island.

-Blue marlin: Fishing in Tenerife for blue marlin is best by trolling, for which you can use lures such as octopus.
-These fish are usually found in deeper waters of around 500m and the best time for fishing blue marlin in Tenerife is from June to October.
+Blue marlin: blue marlin fishing in Tenerife is best by trolling, for which you can use lures such as octopus.
+These fish are usually found in deeper waters of 500m or more and the best time for fishing blue marlin in Tenerife is from June to October.
+If you want to go big game fishing, you better book a full day to catch these big fish.

 White marlin: This fish usually moves in small groups of several fish in waters of around 100 meters deep.
 White marlin eats a wide variety of fish, cephalopods and crustaceans.
 The best time for fishing white marlin in Tenerife is from June to October.